mesax1/blog/docs/index.md

 # Welcome!

-I'm Juan Pablo Mesa Lopez, an **AI Engineer** with a strong background in **Data Science and Machine Learning**, currently working as an independent consultant, specializing in integrating AI and machine learning into various applications.
+I'm Juan Pablo Mesa Lopez, an **Applied AI Consultant** with a strong background in **Data Science and Machine Learning**, currently working as an independent consultant, specializing in integrating AI and machine learning into various applications.
 I focus mainly on LLMs, RAG, Search and Recommendation systems, VRP, and data-driven decisions.

 If you have questions about LLMs and RAG integrations, machine learning, or data science, feel free to [contact me](mailto:mesax1@gmail.com) or connect with me [on Twitter/X](https://twitter.com/juanpml_){:target="_blank"} or [on LinkedIn](http://www.linkedin.com/in/juan-pablo-mesa-lopez-1633b8148){:target="_blank"}.
 I'm eager to help.